slowernews/wisdom-tldr/README.md

 ===
 ###On intelligence

+Intelligence is the most sensitive trigger point for envy.

 > *'To reveal the true nature of your intelligence rarely pays; you should get in the habit of downplaying it at all times.'*

-> *'Intelligence is the most sensitive trigger point for envy.'*

 > *'In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty.' -- Ralph Waldo Emerson*